MSW Jobs Outlook

 Adaptability also means being adept at communicating with and meeting the needs of an ever-increasingly diverse population.
 The ability to apply the principles of ethics, clinical mental health, social welfare, and economic justice to a range of at-risk populations is what sets Boston University’s MSW graduates apart.

-The online Master of Social Work degree program at Boston University features a dynamic, multi-disciplinary curriculum delivered by expert faculty at an internationally recognized, research-driven institution.
-Graduates will be poised to pursue high-level opportunities in a wide variety of social work disciplines, easily adapting their practice to pressing needs in communities around the country.
-Our graduates are uniquely qualified to take advantage of what is expected to be a robust job market for social workers.
+The online Master of Social Work degree program at Boston University feature a dynamic, multi-disciplinary curriculum delivered by expert faculty at an internationally recognized, research-driven institution.
+Graduates will be poised to pursue high-level opportunities in a wide variety of clinical and macro social work disciplines, easily adapting their practice to pressing needs in communities and larger systems.

-The U.S. Bureau of Labor Statistics expects overall employment growth among social workers to increase by 16% from 2008 to 2018, higher than most other professions1.
-Job growth in certain areas of social work practice is expected to be faster still, with some disciplines anticipating a 20%+ increase in available jobs:
+The U.S. Bureau of Labor Statistics expects overall employment of social workers to grow 12 percent from 2014 to 2024, faster than the average for all occupations.
+Employment growth will be driven by increased demand for healthcare and social services.* Job growth in certain areas of social work practice is expected to be faster still, with some disciplines anticipating a 19% increase in available jobs:

 Social Worker Job Growth by Discipline